Learn the difference between free and premium WordPress themes. Find out which one is right for your website with pros, cons, and tips.

 Key Features of Headless WordPress

-- Frontend Flexibility: Developers can use modern JavaScript frameworks like React, Vue, or Angular, enabling greater design options.
+- Use modern frameworks like React, Vue, or Angular.

 Flexibility in Design and Technology